Aliases for RIPK3 Gene

 GeneCards Summary for RIPK3 Gene

 RIPK3 (Receptor-Interacting Serine-Threonine Kinase 3) is a Protein Coding gene.
 Among its related pathways are TNF signaling pathway and MyD88 cascade initiated on plasma membrane and Cytosolic sensors of pathogen-associated DNA.
-GO annotations related to this gene include identical protein binding and transcription coactivator activity.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is RIPK2.

 UniProtKB/Swiss-Prot Summary for RIPK3 Gene